Dynamic Neural Curiosity Enhances Learning Flexibility for Autonomous Goal Discovery: Related work

 \subsection{Habituation and Persistence}

 In order to limit the time spent on exploration, our approach introduces a cognitive process called habituation.
-Indeed, there is no consensus as to how the LC switch from a tonic mode with high arousal and engages exploration to a phasic mode (exploitation).
-Here, we propose to model that switch by an habituation paradigm where the phasic activation from LC happens only when the robot's perception of an object does not produce a novelty effect anymore.
-Habituation is well studied by researchers, especially in developmental psychology by evaluating how long infants examine a new stimuli.
-Research first focused on the link between familiarity of the perception and exploratory behavior \cite{hunter1983effects} and concluded that infants that have been familiarized to some objects prefer to look at new ones.
-A similar study \cite{ruff1986components} confirms that infants of seven and twelve months old have a decrease of attention when the objects become familiar.
-Interestingly, the study determined that the looking duration was not dependent on the age but more on the familiarity of the object.
-If these findings concern an exploration behavior and how habituation can influence it, the duration at which an individual learns a new skill must be taken into account.
+In fact, there is yet no evidence on how the MRN might influence the LC to switch from a tonic mode with high arousal to a phasic mode (exploitation).
+Here, we propose to model this switch by a habituation paradigm where the phasic activation from LC happens only when the robot's perception of an object does not produce a novelty effect anymore.
+Researchers, particularly in developmental psychology, study habituation by measuring the duration of infant attention to novel stimuli \cite{pecheux_habituation_1983}.
+The research on the topic first focused on the link between perception familiarity and exploratory behavior \cite{hunter1983effects} and concluded that infants who have become familiar with some objects prefer to look at new ones.
+A similar study \cite{ruff1986components} confirms that babies between the ages of seven and twelve months have a decrease in attention when objects become familiar.
+Interestingly, the study determined that the look duration did not depend on age but rather on the familiarity of the object.
+Habituation is an essential mechanism for cognitive function \cite{schmid_habituation_2015}, and simulation of this mechanism supports the reproduction of developmental studies \cite{schoner2006using}.
+In this work, we will adopt and modify the model proposed by Perone and Spencer \cite{perone2013autonomy} to avoid the dishabituation of objects when they are out of sight.
+In addition, the proposed model will avoid reproducing the familiarity effect for this study, as it can complicate the study of the goal discovery and learning stages.